Philadelphia City Pass vs Philly Pass

-While both passes are time dependent, your Philadelphia Pass works on consecutive days only.
-You can purchase 1,2,3,5 Day Passes.
+While both passes are time-dependent, your Philadelphia Pass works on consecutive days only.
+You can purchase 1, 2, 3 and 5 Day Passes.
 Each pass allows you to visit the same amount of sites, but it might be improbable to fit all 40 sites into one day!
-Say you purchase a three day pass and begin touring on Monday.
+Say you purchase a three-day pass and begin touring on Monday.
 Your pass will automatically end on Wednesday, even if you only used it one day.

 The CityPass, however, is good for nine days after your first use so you can take your time and visit the attractions in any order.

 The CityPass allows entrance to 5 locations: The Franklin Institute, Adventure Aquarium, and free 24-hour travel on the Big Bus or Trolley Works tours.
 You can then also choose to visit either the Philadelphia Zoo or Constitution Center and either the Eastern State Penitentiary or Please Touch Museum.

 The Philadelphia Pass offers entrance to more than 40 sites include the ones above, but not the Adventure Aquarium or Please Touch Museum (both of which are included on the CityPass).